Demand curve and de Broglie wavefunction

 Momentum is equal to mass(m) times velocity(v).

-There is no obvious concept of mass in the fractal, so mass may be assumed to be 0, but stemming from the wave nature insights of the fractal developed in this blog; the fractal does show concepts of velocity, and of frequency.
+There is no obvious concept of mass in the fractal, so mass may be assumed to be 0.
+However, stemming from the wave nature insights of the fractal developed in this blog, the fractal does show concepts of velocity and frequency.

 From classical physics: